jamktiko/tc-productlab-manual/tc-productlab-manual.md

 #### Monday

-The day starts at 09:00 CEST at AP05 in Rajakatu campus.
+The day starts at 09:00 EEST (Finnish time) at AP05 in Rajakatu campus.
 The Lecturer in Charge (or Labmaster) will say a few words an go through the structure, assessment, deliverables and anything else about the course.
 We will also have few lectures from industry specialists from game and software companies.

 When all the formalities are done it's time to start working.
 During the first day the students which have a certain ready made idea in mind and those who don't have any definitive idea.
 Those who would like to make a concept for completely new game or application/service are allowed to do so.

+#### Thursday

+08:45 EEST we will all gather to AP05 to hear the first product ideas.
+We will have something from the outside world, and everything from inside of Ticorporate.
+At this point everyone should have some kind of concept and idea what kind of product they would like to work on.

+Presentations will happen in no particular order and they will be assessed by the labmaster and peers.
+The concepts will be assessed by 5 criterias.
+The labmaster will provide further instructions at the start of the meeting

+* Can you make money out of the concept
+* How interesting the concept is
+* How much would you want to work on the concept/project
+* Scope and feasibility of the concept
+* How "new" and innovative the concept/idea is

-#### Friday
+#### Friday or Thursday :D

-By Friday everyone should have a group, and a concept which they will start working on.
+If this happens Friday, we will gather 12:45 EEST AP05

+We will discuss the concepts and assessments together and decide which concepts are the ones we are going forwards with.
+After this discussion, we should have X amount of projects which have defined groups.
+People can work crisscross and

 ### Pre-production